AppIntro/AppIntro/README.md

 ### Maintainers

-AppIntro is currently developed and maintained by the [AppIntro Github Org](https://github.com/AppIntro).
+AppIntro is currently developed and maintained by the [AppIntro GitHub Org](https://github.com/AppIntro).
 When submitting a new PR, please ping one of:

 - [@paolorotolo](https://github.com/paolorotolo)
 - [@cortinico](https://github.com/cortinico)